 Much more user-friendly.
 It's going to have a lot of content.
 There's a resources page that you'll check out, that's going to be really easy, easily sortable.
 You're going to be able to easily pull down by topic, by date, by type of platform.
 You're going to be able to really easily sort and get some good content from us.
 And that content is going to be like, "Webinar, watch this webinar with Kevin Hochman, the President of KFC and Pizza Hut.
-Watch this webinar," or sorting by podcast, or sorting by white paper, or sorting by YouTube video that talks about a specific and narrow topic for a few minutes.
+Watch this webinar," or sorting by podcast, or sorting by the white paper, or sorting by YouTube video that talks about a specific and narrow topic for a few minutes.

 All of that will be at your fingertips.
 That'll be, I think, really helpful.
-When you go to our main website at unbridledcapital.com, if you want to join our database, or see our deals, or see our marketing stuff, sign up, register, click the box, and do that.
+When you go to our main website at unbridledcapital.com, if you want to join our database, see our deals, or see our marketing stuff, sign up, register, click the box, and do that.
 And we'll add you to the database and get to know you if we don't know you already.
 It's an honor and privilege to be part of this awesome industry.

 For those of you who eat at Texas Roadhouse, you'll know what I'm talking about.
 It has such a remarkable appeal.
-It has, in COVID and otherwise, totally bucked the societal trend of not going to mid scale casual dining restaurants anymore, and paying tips to people.
-But Texas Roadhouse stands out as a darling, and it's because their food is great, their culture is great, their people are great, their locations are great.
+It has, in COVID and otherwise, totally bucked the societal trend of not going to mid-scale casual dining restaurants anymore, and paying tips to people.
+But Texas Roadhouse stands out as a darling, and it's because their food is great, their culture is great, their people are great, and their locations are great.

 It appeals to a large swath of Americana too.
 Everyone wants to eat a good steak, and eat peanuts, and a good salad, and have a good time, and be treated well.
 You probably already know before hearing this, Kent Taylor just took his life.
 Our heart goes out to the Texas Roadhouse family, to Kent Taylor's family, and to everyone in this industry, because he was a Titan in the industry.
-Did tremendous, wonderful things for franchise business, for the restaurant business.
+Did tremendous, wonderful things for the franchise business, for the restaurant business.

 It's an iconic brand that we'll never forget, and we won't forget Kent's contributions to not only steak and potatoes but also to the entire franchise business.
 So our thoughts and prayers are out to that organization and to the Kent Taylor family.
 Thanks so much for listening.
 Have a great week!